 Contact your State Senator or you may fill out an application, obtain the appropriate signatures and submit it to the address on the form..
 More information can be obtained from the Pennsylvania Department of State, Notaries Division.
 There are organizations that will assist you in becoming a notary and offer services after you have been appointed as a notary.
 Some of these organizations are The Pennsylvania Association of Notaries (PAN), and The National Notary Association (NNA), and the American Society of Notaries (ASN).

 Once you completed the requirements for appointment as a notary public by the Commonwealth of PA, you have the responsibility to obtain a surety bond from a licensed insurance agent and to present all of your paperwork to the Recorder of Deeds Office within 45 days of appointment.
 An official from the Recorder of Deeds Office will swear you in as a notary public and administer the oath of office to you.
 The fee for recording a notary bond and commission is $33.50.
 After your commission is filed, you must report to the Luzerne County Prothonotary to file your signature card.

-If you legally change your name, you must file a notary public change of name form with the Recorder of Deeds Office.
-You must also notify the Department of State of your name change.
-The fee to file in Luzerne County is $23.50.
+If you legally change your name, you must notify the Department of State of your name change.
+You must also file a new signature card with the Prothonotary.

 Subdivision plans must be 24 by 36 inches.
 We need the original on Mylar / Vellum or heavy weight paper (see the fee schedule).
 The plans must be signed and sealed by the local governing body.
 It must then be signed by the local planning commission, the Luzerne County Planning Commission, the owner, and a notary, along with the signature of the surveyor and the surveyor’s seal.
 If the plans were approved, signed and sealed by the governing body more than 90 calendar days, we cannot accept them for recording per Act 247.